 About these Terms

-These Standard Terms set out the general commercial terms on which WorkArc provides AI implementation, automation, and operational tooling services to its clients.
+These Standard Terms (the Standard Terms) set out the general commercial terms on which WorkArc provides AI implementation, automation, and operational tooling services to its clients.
 They apply to every engagement between WorkArc and a Client and are incorporated by reference into each Client agreement.

-These Standard Terms are published at workarc.io/terms and may be updated in accordance with clause 18.2.
+These Standard Terms are published at workarc.io/terms and may be updated from time to time in accordance with clause 18.2.
+The version in force at the date of any Client agreement, or the most recent version notified to the Client under clause 18.2, applies.

 1. Definitions

-1.1 In these Standard Terms, the following terms have the stated meaning:
+1.1 In these Standard Terms, the following terms have the meanings set out below:

 1.2 In these Standard Terms, unless the context otherwise requires:

-- (a) headings are for ease of reference only and do not affect interpretation;
+- (a) headings are for convenience only and do not affect interpretation;

-- (b) words in the singular include the plural and vice versa;
+- (b) the singular includes the plural and vice versa;

 - (c) references to a clause are references to a clause of these Standard Terms;